jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
-Why is the `.symtab` ELF section named the way it is?
+Why is the `.symtab` section named the way it is?
 Back: It's short for **sym**bol **tab**le.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1734370180083-->